Eternal Return (video game)

-Eternal Return is a multiplayer battle royale game developed by Nimble Neuron and published by Kakao Games.
+Eternal Return (formerly Eternal Return: Black Survival) is a multiplayer battle royale game developed by Nimble Neuron and published by Kakao Games.
 The game was released in early access on October 14, 2020.
 Eternal Return features a mix of multiplayer online battle arena gameplay with survival game elements.
-A player can choose one of the many characters already released and is pitted against 17 other players to survive and battle on an island called Lumia, with the last player standing being the winner.
-The game is currently available for Microsoft Windows via Steam and Microsoft Store, with versions for Xbox consoles and mobile in the works.
+A player can choose one of the many characters already released and is pitted against 21 other players to survive and battle on an island called Lumia, with the last player standing being the winner.
+The game is available for Microsoft Windows via Steam.

 Gameplay

-18 players are spawned onto an island and are set against each other.
+24 players are spawned onto an island and are set against each other.
 The map, Lumia Island, has 16 distinct areas.
 The game uses battle royale mechanics, marking different areas of the map as restricted areas in lieu of the traditional closing circle.
 Players collect materials from various containers, slain animals or other players, or from various unique points around the map to create stronger weapons or equipment.
 There are multiple playable characters with different skills and abilities, similar to multiplayer online battle arena games.
 The final player or team alive is crowned the winner.

+The game's launch had the solos and duos game modes removed due to not having sufficient player base to fill multiple queues, Only Squads [Teams of 3] and Cobalt Protocol [4v4] modes were enabled.

 Plot

 Eternal Return is set in the Lumia Island universe, taking place on a secluded island with various areas.
-A scientific organization known as AGLAIA is hosting an experiment with human test subjects as an experiment to further evolution and create an elite species of humans.
+A scientific organization known as AGLAIA is hosting an experiment with human test subjects to further evolve and create an elite species of humans.
 After each experiment, the test subjects have their memory wiped.

 Development

 Eternal Return is developed by South Korean company Nimble Neuron and is developed in Unity.

-In 2021, they partnered with Kakao Games to publish Eternal Return in Korea.
+In 2021, the developer partnered with Kakao Games to publish Eternal Return in Korea.
 In 2021, a music video featuring K-pop group aespa was created for the domestic launch of the Kakao Games client.
+In July 2024, the partnership with Kakao games ended.